Fast and Light Alternative to Bryntum Gantt in 2026

 In Bryntum Gantt, similar functionality is implemented with two separate features – Baselines and Indicators.

 Different approaches of both libraries to the feature implementation manifest themselves differently.
 Bryntum Gantt provides an API that allows you to add typical elements to the chart.
-The API of DHTMLX gives you full control over the added element, which allows you to deliver extra features that are not included in the library’s package but required for the project.
+The API of DHTMLX gives you full control over the added element, which allows you to deliver extra features that are not included in the library’s package but are required for the project.

 All in all, we can say that DHTMLX has a high-level API with just one Gantt object, making it much easier for web developers to get started with the library on a practical level.
 Bryntum Gantt has a larger but more complex API with an intricate architecture.
 As a result, DHTMLX has an easier learning curve than Bryntum.

 Using the DHTMLX Gantt component, it is easy to perform non-standard customization, as it directly uses HTML/JavaScript.
-Customization options of Bryntum Gantt are also quite extensive, but they require deep knowledge of Bryntum architecture and different widgets used in the Gantt.
+Customization options of Bryntum Gantt are also quite extensive, but they require deep knowledge of Bryntum architecture and the different widgets used in the Gantt.

 Samples, Demos, and Guides

 In addition to the guides available in the documentation, the DHTMLX technical support team has many demos showing how to use Gantt with different technologies (for example, with Svelte, Ionic, Electron, or Java + Spring), which they provide on demand.
-We assume that Bryntum Gantt also has some code examples at their disposal, which are not available publicly but at request.
+We assume that Bryntum Gantt also has some code examples at their disposal, which are not available publicly but on request.

 Licensing and Pricing